silvianjoki/Django-Awards/README.md

 ## Django-Awards

- an application rating platform for software developers
+ an application rating platform for software developers .
+It lets you add your website and rate other websites based on the creativitty, content, usability.
 #### By Silvia Njoki

 ## Description